 The table summarizes the main results for each climate zone.
-The limit U-value of the component is defined by the EnerPHit criteria, as previously explained.
-This translates into a certain insulation thickness, if the components (e.g. wall) are defined similarly as was used in this research (240 mm brick wall, 0.42 W/(mK); 120 mm concrete wall, 2.1 W/(mK)).
+The limit U-value of the component is defined by the EnerPHit criteria.
+This translates into a certain insulation thickness, if the components (e.g. wall) are defined similarly to those used in this research (240 mm brick wall, 0.42 W/(mK); 120 mm concrete wall, 2.1 W/(mK)).
 The main element influencing the U-value of the component will be the insulation layer.
-Therefore, the results of this study can be used also to estimate the $\Psi$ -value and $f{Rsi}$ factor of details with construction systems similar to the ones here studied.
-It is highly recommended to apply a safety margin to the values, though.
+Therefore, the results of this study can be used also to estimate the Ψ -value and f{Rsi} factor of details with construction systems similar to the ones studied here.
+However, it is highly recommended to apply a safety margin to the values.

-For each connection in which the wall component is characterized by a limit U-value, the $\Psi$ -value and the fRsi factor are reported.

-The $f{Rsi}$ factor limit values to fulfil the hygiene and efficiency criterion are reported in the table as well.
+For each connection in which the wall component is characterized by a limit U-value, the Ψ -value and the f{Rsi} factor are reported.
+The f{Rsi} factor limit values to fulfil the hygiene criterion are reported in the table as well.